xtremexp/UT4X-Converter/README.md

 Limitations / Issues
 ------------------------------
-- Bug with Ctf flagbases not being converted
+- Extraction of sound ressources only works with Windows (0.3.0 version in development)

-Copyright / License
+License
 ------------------------------
 License to be determined / set.
 Just feel free to browse code or/and contribute !